purkonuddin/omamatest/README.md

 # omamatest
 # soal 0 - Polindrom
-input dua bilangan yang dipisahkan dengan karakter spasi (a n) sehingga menghasilkan deret angka antara a dan n. kemudian dari deret angka tersebut akan diseleksi bilangan yang polindrom, outputnya akan  menghasilkan jumlah bilangan yang polindron
+input two numbers separated by a space character (a n) to produce a number series between a and n. then from the series of numbers the polindrome numbers will be selected, the output will produce a polindron number length

 exp:.
     Input: